-Paying Only the Minimum Is Like Being Lied To
+Paying Only the Minimum Feels Like a Lie

 ⏱️ 4 Minute Read

-If you’ve been paying the minimum on your credit card every month and the balance barely moves, you’re not imagining it.
+If you’ve been paying the minimum on a credit card and the balance barely moves, you’re not imagining it.

 You did what the statement asked.
 The result doesn’t match the effort.